 Many hiring managers expect candidates to push back once or even twice during a salary negotiation.
 But be careful: If you ask for too much or refuse to negotiate, an employer could perceive you as difficult and rethink the offer.
 At the same time, don't settle for a package you're unhappy with.
 If you're not getting what you need during a salary negotiation, be willing to bow out gracefully.

 6. Can I get that in writing?

 Before you formally accept a position, get the final details of your negotiated wages and benefits on paper; verbal agreements are far less binding than written ones.
 Ask for all the details on bonuses, perks, work hours and so forth, and review them carefully before formally signing on.

 A salary negotiation can be stressful, but it's an important part of the job search – one that will have repercussions for the rest of your career.
 Enter into the negotiation with a positive attitude and the right questions, and you could reap the benefits for years to come.

-For additional advice on negotiating salary or general career tips, check out our in-depth career resources page now!
+For additional advice on negotiating salary or general career tips, check out our career resources page now!